jeffbi/exelib/README.md

 The library contains documentation comments so you can run `doxygen` on the sources to generate documentation.

+> Note: EXE/PE executables store their values in little-endian, as used on
+> Intel processors among others.
+The code in this library is written for
+> little-endian processors and does not automatically convert to big-endian.

 ## State of the Library
 The library is currently able to load information from old MZ and from NE-style executables.
 It is also able to load the fist header data from PE Portable